|

 and the CALLEE_IP will be used to match the rule and can be a single IP

-or a whole network address.
+or a subnet address.

 The optional pi= parameter controls CLIR (Calling Line Identification Restriction)

-to be set to "presentation allowed" or "presentation restricted". forward, apply
+to be set to "presentation allowed" or "presentation restricted". forward , apply

 and applyforterminals controls how the received (if any) presentation indicator

-is processed by the gatekeeper. forward means just to forward it to the callee as is,
+is processed by the gatekeeper. forward means just to forward it to the callee as-is,

 apply means hiding CLI if the PI is set to "presentation restricted", applyforterminals